cps-med/med-insight/README.md

 git clone https://github.com/cps-med/med-insight.git
 ```

-This will create the root med-insight folder and subfolders for each of the three subsystems.
+This will create the root med-insight folder and subfolders for each of the four subsystems.

 #### Create Folder Structure for Extract and Logging Files
 In addition to the med-insight application, you will need to create a location for the extract and logging files.
 This location is configurable, but assumed to be adjacent to med-insight.
 Create the base med-output folder and two subfolders.